dymodi/dymodi.github.io/Blog/Research/Data-sets/Activity-Datasets.md

 title: Activity/Mobility Datasets
 date: Feb.
 6, 2020
 author: Yi DING
 ---

-Here I summarize some activity/mobility system data I used or may use in future.
+Here I summarize some activity/mobility system data I used or may use in the future.

 [**Sussex-Huawei Locomotion Dataset**](http://www.shl-dataset.org/)